jvierine/chirpsounder2/README.md

 ```
 There is no packaging or other installation needed.
 You just run the scripts in place.

-Python packages that are required: pyfftw, numpy, scipy, matplotlib, digital_rf, mpi4py, h5py
+Python packages that are required: pyfftw, numpy, scipy, matplotlib, digital_rf, mpi4py, h5py.
+Tested on Python 2.7.

 ## Usage:
-1) Make a data capture with THOR (comes with <a href="https://github.com/MITHaystack/digital_rf">DigitalRF</a>), a USRP N2x0, a GPSDO, and a broadband HF antenna in a quiet location:
+1) Make a data capture with THOR (comes with <a href="https://github.com/MITHaystack/digital_rf">DigitalRF</a>), a USRP N2x0, a GPSDO, and a broadband HF antenna in a quiet location.
+I recommend using a 12.5 MHz center frequency and a 25 MHz sampling rate.
+Here is an example command to kick off a recording:

 ```
 thor.py -m 192.168.10.3 -d "A:A" -c cha -f 12.5e6 -r 25e6 /dev/shm/hf25
 ```

-I use use a RAM disk ring buffer to avoid dropped packets, but this is not necessary.
-The software will be okay with dropped packets.
+Tip: You can use a RAM disk ring buffer to avoid dropped packets on slower computers and hard disks.
+This is not necessary, as the chirp analysis will be okay with dropped packets.
+Here's an example of how you can use rsync to shovel a digital rf recording on the fly from a ram disk to a hard disk.

 ```
 # copy digital rf from ram disk to permanent storage: